sabdhagiri/cicd101/lab-guide.md

 ![Alt image text](images/labs/ci/37.png)

 Thus, the changes each and every developer makes and submits is continuously integrated to the upstream master while validating the changes by executing the test cases etc.,

+<h3> Lab 7:</h3>
 <h3>Setup CD job to build and publish docker image</h3>

-1. create dockerhub account
+1. Create dockerhub account
-2. install docker related plugins in jenkins
+2. Install docker related plugins in jenkins
-3. add dockerhub credentials and docker host certificate credentials in jenkins
+3. Add dockerhub credentials and docker host certificate credentials in jenkins
-4. setup build job on gerrit event
+4. Setup build job on gerrit event

 <h5>Create dockerhub account</h5>

-**`TODO: Include screenshots from Mike's lab guid`**
+**`TODO: Include screenshots from Mike's lab guide`**

 <h5>Install docker related plugins in jenkins</h5>

-Check and see if you already have Cloudbees Docker build and publish plugin installed, if not install the plugins from the manage plugins page and search from available list and install.

 ![Alt image text](images/labs/cd/1.png)

 ![Alt image text](images/labs/cd/2.png)

+<p>Check and see if you already have `Ant Plugin`, `Build Timeout` and `Cloudbees Docker build and publish` plugin installed, if not install the plugins from the manage plugins page and search from available list and install.</p>

 ![Alt image text](images/labs/cd/003.png)